Members and Board of Directors

 Jean-Paul Deveau is the President and CEO of Acadian Seaplants Limited, a biotech company and the largest independent manufacturer of marine plant products of its type in the world.
 It is engaged primarily in the sustainable harvesting of wild seaweeds and in the cultivation of unique marine plants for the development of products for people, animals and plants.
 Acadian Seaplants exports to over 80 countries, operates six processing facilities in Atlantic Canada, Ireland and Scotland, employs 400 people in 14 countries, including 36 scientists — 14 with PhDs.

 Acadian Seaplants has received significant government and industry recognition for its innovation, accomplishments in science & technology, management, environmental stewardship, business ethics, safety, export excellence and community service.
-It has been one of Canada’s Best Managed Companies for 18 consecutive years.
+His company It has been one of Canada’s Best Managed Companies for 18 consecutive years.

 He is a past chair of BioNova (the Nova Scotia Life Sciences Industry Association) and a past member of the Board of the Canadian Manufacturers and Exporters (Nova Scotia Chapter).
 He is a member of the Dean’s Advisory Council, Dalhousie University’s Faculty of Agriculture.
 He was Chair of the 2011 Canada Winter Games in Halifax and served as a member of the OneNS Coalition.